DEFRA/software-development-standards/docs/standards/development_language_standards.md

 ## We use JavaScript as our primary Node.js development language
 Teams should always look to use vanilla JavaScript in the first instance.

+A Typical Defra digital service is a simple transactional application that does not require complex type structures.

-For scenarios where JavaScript alone has evidence of not being sufficient for the use case, then [JSDoc](https://jsdoc.app/) should be used to provide type annotations.
+For rarer scenarios where JavaScript alone has evidence of not being sufficient for the use case, then [JSDoc](https://jsdoc.app/) should be used to provide type annotations.

 Only if there is still evidence of insufficiency should [TypeScript](https://www.typescriptlang.org/) be considered.